-As disclosed in note 32 to the financial statements, debt impairment of R21 368 383 was incurred because of debt of which recovery is doubtful and due to inadequate collecting systems.
+8. As disclosed in note 32 to the financial statements, debt impairment of R16 508 747 was incurred because of debt of which recoverability is doubtful.

-As disclosed in note 44 to the financial statements, the corresponding figures for 30 June 2019 were restated because of errors in the financial statements of the municipality at, and for the year ended 30 June 2020.
+9. As disclosed in note 44 of the financial statements, the corresponding figures for 30 June 2020 were restated because of errors in the financial statements of the municipality at, and for the year ended 30 June 2020.